« Visit Fantastic Cleaners

 • Things to be aware of when cleaning your kettle

-As limescale contains compounds like calcium carbonate, magnesium bicarbonate and other forms of these two minerals, they can be naturally neutralised by acidic substances that are knocking around in every average household.
-This could be any type of vinegar, whether white, malt or made from cider, as well as lemon juice.
-Also, as coca-cola contains three types of acids, you may have some modest success in removing light limescale build-up with this popular carbonated drink if you leave it for long enough in contact with the scaly appliance.
+Limescale contains compounds like calcium carbonate, magnesium bicarbonate and other forms of these two minerals.
+They can be effectively neutralised by acidic substances that are commonly found in almost every home.
+Such substances are vinegar, whether white, malt or made from cider, as well as lemon juice.
+Any one of these can help you successfully descale your kettle without worrying about harmful chemicals.

 So, whether you choose a kettle descaler in a tablet, powdered, liquid or gel form, you just need to follow the manufacturer’s instructions to achieve the desired result.